Planetary gravitational forces and the triggering of earthquakes

 The most effective configuration (termed “line 3”) temporarily excludes Sun and Moon to improve statistical consistency with an observed polynomial theoretical curve (Calandra & Teti, 2024)¹.
 This does not mean that Sun and Moon are unimportant, but that the modeling is cleaner and smoother when excluding these two celestial bodies, whose influence is more unstable on a local scale.

 In this first study, we calculate the gravitational force that each pair of planets exerts on a point in the Earth’s crust and then analyze its variation σ (sigma) in the 24- and 48-hour time windows (Parameters B and A, in the study).
-It is important to clarify that EqForecast does not consider the absolute gravitational force exerted by individual planets, since this alone is insignificant in moving a fault.
-In fact, an earthquake releases energies enormously greater than those exerted by any single celestial body (e.g., a magnitude 6 earthquake releases about 10¹⁵ joules, while the energy exerted by the Moon is just 0.00003 joules, enough to lift only 1 milligram per meter).
-The study, therefore, considers only the relative time variation of the resulting gravitational force, which has been shown to be statistically correlated with seismic triggers.
+It is essential to clarify that EqForecast does not take into account the absolute intensity of gravitational forces, since these alone are physically insignificant in terms of moving a fault.
+In fact, an earthquake releases energies vastly greater than those exerted by any single celestial body: for example, a magnitude 6 event releases about 10¹⁵ joules, while the mechanical work directly associated with the local variation in lunar gravitational pull is on the order of 3 × 10⁻⁵ joules, enough to lift just 1 milligram of mass one meter.
+The EqForecast model therefore exclusively analyzes the relative temporal variation of the resulting gravitational force, which represents a dynamic indicator of the stress state of the system.
+This variation integrates both the horizontal and vertical components of the tidal forces.
+In this scheme, stress accumulation is mainly associated with horizontal components, while the physical mechanism of seismic triggering is generally linked to the vertical component, which modulates the lithostatic load once the horizontal stress threshold has been reached.
 Strong correlations were observed between seismic triggers and moments when the gravitational force is:

 • extremely stable (very low σ variation, where σ is the symbol for standard deviation, i.e., the indicator of force stability over time), or